hydroper-jet/lang/spec/1.0/source/src/overview/compilation.md

 // Character count
 trace(s.charCount);

-// Character count in the implementation encoding's units trace(s.charCountEncoded);
+// Length in the encoding units trace(s.unitCount);

 // Whether the string is empty or not trace(s.isEmpty);